Silver Machine: BBC sessions

 A version was recorded at Maida Vale Studios, London on 2 August 1972 for broadcast on the Johnnie Walker show on the 14th, "Brainstorm" also being part of the session.
 These two recordings have subsequently been included on the 2010 EMI release Hawkwind: At the BBC – 1972.
-The song was also recorded live at the Paris Cinema, London on 28 September 1972 as part of the hour-long In Concert series broadcast.
+The song was also recorded live at the Paris Theatre, London on 28 September 1972 as part of the hour-long In Concert series broadcast.
 This full concert was released in mono in 1991 as BBC Radio 1 Live in Concert, and in mono and stereo in 2010 as Hawkwind: At the BBC – 1972.

-On 3 December 2007, Cleopatra Records in the USA issued a limited edition of 500 10-inch vinyl EPs consisting of both BBC versions of "Silver Machine", the live version as the A-side and the session version as the B-side.
+On 3 December 2007, Cleopatra Records in the US issued a limited edition of 500 10-inch vinyl EPs consisting of both BBC versions of "Silver Machine", the live version as the A-side and the session version as the B-side.

 On 14 November 2019, the group recorded a session for Marc Riley's BBC Radio 6 Music show, playing "65 Million Years Ago", "Last Man on Earth", "Spirit of the Age" and "Silver Machine".